-Historically, Easter was the first holiday (the word contracts two words: holy day) that Christians began to celebrate.
+Historically, Easter was the first holiday (that word contracts two words: holy day) that Christians began to celebrate.
 This only makes sense, as it's Jesus' resurrection that gives Christians hope for this life and the one to come.
 While early Christians did seem to remember Easter on a Sunday falling at the beginning of the Jewish Passover, the practice of the first Christians, all of whom were Jews like Jesus, was to worship on the traditional Jewish Sabbath--from sundown Friday to sundown Saturday--and to celebrate every Sunday as a little Easter.
-(Some echo of this can be found in the Gospel of John's occasional references to an "eighth day," a new beginning in a new week.)
+(Some echo of this can be found in the Gospel of John's occasional references to an "eighth day," a new beginning in a new week of the new creation!)

 Over time, a Church Year developed which allowed for the retelling of Jesus' life, death, resurrection, and ascension, followed by Pentecost.
 The Church Year, in order, moves through these seasons:

 Christmas begins on December 25 and ends on January 6, with Epiphany Day.
 (That's why people sing about The Twelve Days of Christmas.)
 We don't know the exact date of Jesus' birth.
 Our current date was long ago selected to be a Christian alternative to a pagan Roman festival, Saturnalia.
+As such, the setting of the Christmas date was meant to be an act of subversion, allowing Christians to proclaim, We know the true Light of the world!
 Christmas has a short season of two Sundays associated with it, running right up to the season of Epiphany.
 The color of the Christmas season and of Easter, because they are both festivals of Jesus, the sinless Savior, is white.

 During the Epiphany season, Christians look at the early signs that pointed to Jesus being more than just a human being, but also God in the flesh, the Light of the world.
 The emphasis of the Epiphany season is usually on sharing the good news of Christ with others, shining the light of Christ on those around us.